 d) graduate/postbaccalaureate academic advising

-Although applications within these categories are encouraged, applications not fitting neatly into the categories are also award eligible, as long as applicants demonstrate clearly how their advising or mentoring activities impact students.
+Although applications within these categories are encouraged, applications not fitting neatly into the categories are also award-eligible, as long as applicants demonstrate clearly how their advising or mentoring activities impact students.

 7.3.
 Eligibility: All Unit-3 faculty are eligible.
 These awards are designed to honor candidates outstanding records of advising and/or mentoring over three (3) or more years.